 What can I expect from Otoplasty?

 Surgery lasts about two to three hours, depending on how complex the procedure for your case is.
 It may take longer than three hours if the procedure you need is very involved.
-Ask Dr. Johnston for details about what your case requires.
+During your consultation, you can ask Dr. Johnston for details about what your case requires.
+The most complex procedures are usually done in stages.
+The most common procedure, setback otoplasty, is generally a single stage, out-patient procedure with life-long enjoyment of results.

 If you are an adult, Dr. Johnston probably will use local anesthesia with a sedative.
 A child will likely receive general anesthesia (be put to sleep) to ensure that he or she cannot move around during the operation.